Skip to main content

 • Username: wpuser

-5. Set your WordPress site title, admin username, password, and email.
+5. Set your site title, admin username, a strong admin password, and your email address.

 6. Click Install WordPress.

-You’ll be redirected to the login page after successful installation.
+Once the installation finishes, you will be redirected to the login page at https://your_server_ip/wordpress/wp-admin.